mahyarmadad/React-Toast/README.md

 # Material-UI Snackbar Provider

 Used <a href="https://github.com/TeamWertarbyte/material-ui-snackbar-provider">material-ui-snackbar-provider</a>
-Libary and made some better lokking snack bar to Use with react and Nextjs
+Libary and made some better looking snack bar with Material-ui-Alert to Use with react and Nextjs

 ## Installation